 Capri Sample Day 5:

-Nothing gets you from hectic city to luxury island getaway quite like a private speed boat.
+Nothing gets you from hectic city to luxury island getaway quite like a day tour on a private speed boat.
 So hop on board and let the city melt away from view.
-Once you've settled into your hotel, spend the day exploring the island, touring Capri town and Ana Capri.
+Once you've settled into your hotel, spend the full day exploring the island, touring the beautiful city of Capri and Ana Capri.
 Your driver will scoop you up and first head off in a convertible to the Blue Grotto.
 Then wind through the cliffs of the island and make your way to Ana Capri.
 There, you'll take the funicular up to Monte Solara to take in breathtaking views of the Amalfi Coast and Mediterranean Sea.
 The day continues with a tour of the gardens and art at Villa San Michele.
 Explore Ana Capri on your own a bite and find a spot to grab a bite.
 Then, it's off to the main town of Capri, and the center of town, the Chiazza- where the glitterati are chased down by the paparazzi.
 Enjoy the glamorous window shopping and busy cafes.
 Then you'll head on to visit the botanical Augustus Gardens- and the views of the Faraglioni limestone sea stacks.
 End the day back at the Marina Grande, with another incredible view from the island.

 Capri Sample Day 6: